amvi88/FileTypeChecker/README.md

 # File Type Checker

-File Type Checker is a .Net file identification library allowing developers to the file's magic numbers/identifying bytes against a whitelist.
+File Type Checker is a .Net file identification library allowing developers to verify the file's magic numbers/identifying bytes against a whitelist.

 The purpose of this code is to make it easier for people to add better file security functionality to their projects via a NuGet package.